|

 9. applied

-concerned with concrete problems or data rather than with fundamental principles
+concerned with concrete problems or data

 In the same way that a specific type of technology is widely used today in translating between natural languages, that same technology needs to be applied, using a consistent process, to translate between the persons and groups within an endeavor who are using jargon.